 Creating a Stitched Effect Using CSS

-There are many visual effect possibilities we can achieve with CSS; the limit is only our creativity and imagination.
-This time, as the title suggests, we are going to try creating the stitched effect using only CSS.
+There are many visual effects we can achieve with CSS; the only limit is our creativity and imagination.
+This time, as the title suggests, we will create a stitched effect using only CSS.

 Let’s get started.